Mental Health (Amendment) Bill 2017: From the Seanad

 The Dáil went into Committee to consider amendments from the Seanad.

 Amendments Nos.
-1 to 3, inclusive, and 5 to 8, inclusive, are related and will be discussed together.
+1 to 3, inclusive, and 5 to 8, inclusive, are related and may be discussed together.

 Seanad amendment No. 1: